 You can choose to have the government agency schedule the test for you, or you can check the box on the application allowing you to schedule it yourself.

 Real Estate Broker vs. Agent: A Head-to-Head Analysis

 3. Pass the California Real Estate Broker License Exam

-The cost of the real estate broker exam ($95) is included in the $395 fee mentioned above.
 On exam day, you should bring one of the following to the testing center:

 The California real estate exam testing sites are located in the following cities:

 - Los Angeles

 We recommend that you arrive 30 minutes early to the testing site.
 Visit the state of California’s Department of Real Estate page to learn more about the exam and review the list of items that aren’t permitted in the exam room (including everyday items like calculators, pens, and cell phones).